tryretool/retool_devops_workshop/README.md

 ## Prerequisite

-You will need AWS client ID and secret of an AWS user that has permissions to access Amazon EC2 AP, and AWS Cost Explorer API.
+To be able to build these modules, you would need **AWS client ID and secret** of an AWS user that has permissions to access Amazon EC2 AP, and AWS Cost Explorer API.

 This guide **includes a burner client id and secret** you can use for the purposes of this workshop.
 Please note that **these will be destroyed after the workshop** and you would not be able to use them.

-Alternatively, if you would like to use your own AWS account so you can explore your own data through these apps, please see the section at the end of this guide for step-by-step instructions on **Creating and attaching EC2 and Cost Explorer Permissions to an IAM user**.
+Alternatively, if you would like to use your own AWS account so you can explore your own data through these apps, please see the section at the end of this guide for step-by-step instructions on [Creating and attaching EC2 and Cost Explorer Permissions to an IAM user](https://github.com/tryretool/retool_devops_workshop#creating-and-attaching-ec2-and-cost-explorer-permissions-to-an-iam-user).

 Let’s get started!